Bob Uecker: Sports expertise outside baseball

-Uecker's sports expertise extends beyond baseball.
+Uecker's sports expertise extended beyond baseball.
 He hosted two syndicated television shows, Bob Uecker's Wacky World of Sports and Bob Uecker's War of the Stars.
 The former has since become known as The Lighter Side of Sports (albeit with a different host, Mike Golic) and remains one of the longest-running syndicated sports programs in American television history.

 Uecker also appeared in a series of commercials for the Milwaukee Admirals of the American Hockey League in the mid-1990s, including one in which he re-designed the team's uniforms to feature a garish plaid reminiscent of the loud sports coats synonymous with Uecker in the 1970s and 1980s.
 In February 2006, the Admirals commemorated those commercials with a special event in which the players wore the plaid jerseys during a game.
 The jerseys were then auctioned off to benefit charity.

 Wrestling announcer

 In March 1987, Uecker appeared at World Wrestling Federation's (WWF, now WWE) WrestleMania III in Pontiac, Michigan, as the ring announcer for the pay-per-view's main event of Hulk Hogan versus André the Giant.
 He returned in 1988 at WrestleMania IV as a ringside announcer, commentator during the opening Battle Royal and backstage interviewer.
-One famous WrestleMania segment saw André the Giant choking Uecker.
-His introduction of André from WrestleMania III can be heard in WWE's signature introduction during each of the organization's television broadcasts and home video releases.

 Humor

 Known for his humor, particularly about his undistinguished playing career, Uecker actually became much better known after he retired from playing.
-He made some 100 guest appearances on Johnny Carson's Tonight Show.
-During one Tonight Show appearance, Carson asked him what the biggest thrill of his professional baseball career was and with his typical dry wit Uecker replied, "Watching a fan fall out of the upper deck in Philadelphia; the crowd booed."
 Most of his wisecracks poked fun at himself.
-He once joked that after he hit a grand slam off pitcher Ron Herbel, "When his manager came out to get him, he was bringing Herbel's suitcase."
+He once joked that after he hit a grand slam off pitcher Ron Herbel (on June 21, 1967), "When his manager came out to get him, he was bringing Herbel's suitcase."
 On another occasion, he quipped, "Sporting goods companies would pay me not to endorse their products."
-On his later acting career, he commented, "Even when I played baseball, I was acting."
-Even when he was announcing games, he often said some outlandish things, like during a particularly bad game the Brewers were playing in, where he reportedly said, "A couple of grand-slammys and the Brewers are right back in it."

-Uecker also appeared in a number of humorous commercials, most notably for Miller Lite beer, as one of the "Miller Lite All-Stars".
+He made some 100 guest appearances on Johnny Carson's Tonight Show.
+Uecker hosted Saturday Night Live during its 10th season on October 13, 1984.